mashyko/fast-style-transfer/README.md

-evaluate.py and transform.py were updated for TensorFlow 2.0.
+evaluate.py and transform.py are updated for TensorFlow 2.0.

 ## Fast Style Transfer in [TensorFlow](https://github.com/tensorflow/tensorflow)